 Unfortunately, no. The printing process takes between 6-9 days, and we have no control over it.
 If you need your book urgently let us know (or choose expedited shipping) and we'll make sure that it goes to print as soon as possible... but we cannot shorten the printing time.

-We keep online albums for 30 days after the delivery date.
-After that, we send a reminder to the receiver to let them know that the album will be taken offline, and giving them the option to turn it into a book (or keep it online forever).
+We keep online albums for at least 30 days after the delivery date.
+After that, if we need to make room for more books we will send a reminder to the administrator to let them know that the album will be taken offline, and giving them the option to turn it into a book (or keep it online forever).